MohamadKurdi/domopolis/README.md

 # Git repository of Domopolis.com.ua project

-Highly remastered OpenCart v1.5.6.4 with a lot of integrations and improvements.
+This engine is highly remastered OpenCart v1.5.6.4 with a lot of integrations and improvements.
 Runs on PHP 8.1

 🚀Running on PHP 8.1, excluding IonCube protected modules (needs special nginx/apache configuration)